 In 2012, diabetes-associated direct medical costs were $176 billion, two to eight times the amount spent on other chronic diseases.
 Patients with T2DM spend about $7,900 annually for diabetes-related medical care, much of it due to inpatient hospitalization and diabetes-related complications.3

-Approximately one in ten (9.3%) people in the U.S. has diabetes, 95% of whom have type T2DM.
-One in three has prediabetes, defined as the presence of impaired glucose tolerance and/or impaired fasting glucose.4 More than a quarter (27.8%) of those with T2DM and nine out of ten of those with prediabetes remain undiagnosed.4
+Approximately one in ten (9.3 percent) people in the U.S. has diabetes, 95 percent of whom have type T2DM.
+One in three has prediabetes, defined as the presence of impaired glucose tolerance and/or impaired fasting glucose.4 More than a quarter (27.8 percent) of those with T2DM and nine out of ten of those with prediabetes remain undiagnosed.4

 Primary care providers, who shoulder much of the burden of diagnosing and managing T2DM, can help reverse these alarming trends by taking the following ten steps.

-1. Expand screening to all adults age 45 and over and to those under 45 with diabetes risk factors.
+1. Expand screening to all adults age 45 & older and to those under 45 with diabetes risk factors.